 In addition to working within the interactive window directly, you can select code in the editor, right-click, and choose Send to Interactive or press Ctrl+Enter.

-This is useful for for iterative or evolutionary code development, including testing your code as you develop it.
+This command is useful for iterative or evolutionary code development, including testing your code as you develop it.
 For example, once you've sent a piece of code to the interactive window and seen its output, you can press the up arrow to show the code again, modify it, and test it quickly by pressing Ctrl+Enter.
 (Pressing Enter at the end of input executes it, but pressing Enter in the middle of input inserts a newline.)
 Once you have the code you want, you can easily copy it back into your project file.

 By default, Visual Studio removes >>> and ...
 REPL prompts when pasting code from the interactive window into the editor.
 You can change this behavior on the Tools > Options > Text Editor > Python > Advanced tab using the Paste removes REPL prompts option.
 See Options - Miscellaneous options.